profscottpeterson/81228_Team2/docs/System Requirements.md

 Hardware will have to hold up to heavy use and greasy fingers.

 The software interface will need to be easy to use and understand, since it will be used by customers.
-This will ensure the customer experience is as easy and streamlined as possible.
+This will ensure the customer experience is as easy and streamlined as possible. as goes for customers the softwar quality attributes are very adaptable for their use and always available given any time of day. maintaining this program should be a piece of cake as long as you have a wifi connection to connect to the database and grab the needed information.
+I assure you this program is 99% reliable. reusability is definately there these "kiosk computers" can probably be shifted around per PizzaPlanet store.

 ## 6. Other Requirements
 ><Define any other requirements not covered elsewhere in the SRS.
 This might include database requirements, internationalization requirements, legal requirements, reuse objectives for the project, and so on.
 Add any new sections that are pertinent to the project.>